cltl-students/fina_polat_nlg_with_transformers/Module_6_Evaluation/README.md

     run data_selection_4_error_analysis.py

+For getting the results of human annotation study:

+    run .py in the

 Imported note: A few generation instances contain issues like being too short or too long.
 Most of the issues are gone after running prepare_my_outputs.py but a few samples are corrected manually.
 You may find those instances by searching 'filler filler filler filler' string.